 - The maximum is up to the advisor and the student.
 Students aiming for internships, residencies and graduate programs may need to meet more often.

-- Advisors will schedule their first meeting in the fall semester with the student(s) during the week of August 27 - 31, 2012.
+- Advisors will schedule their first meeting in the fall semester with the student(s) during the first three weeks of classes.
 Thereafter, the student is responsible for arranging the meetings.

-- Advisors will schedule their first meeting in the spring semester with the student(s) during the week of January 21 - 25, 2013.
+- Advisors will schedule their first meeting in the spring semester with the student(s) during the first three weeks of classes.
 Thereafter, the student is responsible for arranging the meetings.

 - The advisor will be recorded in the student's file.
 This recording will give the advisor access to the student's academic records.
 This will enable the advisor to identify students in need of remedial action.
 Students should not wait until the advisor or the Office of Academic Affairs contacts them, but should seek help immediate if help is needed.